Suppression of mid-circuit measurement crosstalk errors with micromotion: Micromotion hiding

 Basic measurement and reset protocols are detailed in Ref.~\cite{Olmschenk07}.
 The measurement light is resonant with the transitions from the $S_{1/2}$, $F=1$ manifold to the $P_{1/2}$ $|F=0,m_F=0\rangle$ excited state, which forms an approximately closed set of transitions and can only decay to $S_{1/2}$ $|F=0,m_F=0\rangle$ via off resonant coupling to the $P_{1/2}$, $F=1$ manifold, which is detuned by $2.1$ GHz.
 The $S_{1/2}$ $|F=0,m_F=0\rangle$ state can only absorb photons via transitions to the excited $P_{1/2}$, $F=1$ states, which are detuned by $14.7$ GHz from the measurement light and are thus highly suppressed, allowing measurement to distinguish between the two qubit states with high fidelity.
 Similarly, state intialization to $S_{1/2}$ $|F=0,m_F=0\rangle$ is achieved by applying a $2.1$ GHz sideband on the measurement beam using an electro-optic modulator.
 This additional sideband couples the $F=1$ ground state to the $P_{1/2}$ $F=1$ excited state, which can decay to $S_{1/2}|F=0,m_F=0\rangle$.
 This final state ceases to absorb photons due to the $14.7$ GHz detuning.

-During measurement and reset operations, a single Yb-Ba crystal is held in the center of a gate zone, while other ions are held at distant locations with the closest ion held 110 $\mu$m away to either the left or right side of the zone (Fig.~\ref{Trap}).
+During measurement and reset operations, a single Yb$^+$-Ba$^+$ crystal is held in the center of a gate zone, while other ions are held at distant locations with the closest ion held 110 $\mu$m away to either the left or right side of the zone (Fig.~\ref{Trap}).
 The measurement duration is typically 120 $\mu$s, and approximately $900$ photons are scattered, of which we collect and measure with the detection system on average $1.7\%$, or about $15$ photons.
-At a distance of 110 $\mu$m and ignoring possible refelctions from the trap, the expected absorption probability for the unmeasured ion is estimated as $\approx 1.1\times 10^{-7}$ per photon fluoresced from the measured ion, or around $1.0\times 10^{-4}$ in total.
-State prepearation and reset operations use the same laser beam as for measurement and have a duration of 10 $\mu$s The laser beams used to perform the measurements and reset operations are designed to have a beam waist ($1/e^2$ radius) of 17.5 $\mu$m at the ion position and propagate parallel to the surface at an angle of 45$^{\circ}$ to the axis of the trap where all the zones are located.
+These quantities are estimated by comparing the peak count rate observed with a model of the $^{171}$Yb$^+$ scattering rate.
+At a distance of 110 $\mu$m and ignoring possible reflections from the trap, the expected absorption probability for the unmeasured ion is estimated as $\approx 1.1\times 10^{-7}$ per photon fluoresced from the measured ion, or around $1.0\times 10^{-4}$ in total.
+State preparation and reset operations use the same laser beams as measurement and have a duration of 10 $\mu$s, which proportionally reduces the number of fluoresced photons and expected scattering rate.

+The laser beams are designed to have a beam waist ($1/e^2$ radius) of 17.5 $\mu$m at the ion position and propagate parallel to the surface at an angle of 45$^{\circ}$ to the axis of the trap where all the zones are located.
 Assuming a Gaussian beam profile, the expected intensity at the position of the nearest ion would be negligible.
 However, departures from the ideal profile and scattering off of optics and surfaces leads to significant unwanted light at the unmeasured ions' positions, and this is the dominant source of MCMR error here.

+Static potentials that hold ions at various locations along the trap axis, including any transverse displacement from the rf null, are created by solving for a set of electrode voltages that satisfy the required electric field constraints at the desired ion locations, as described in~\cite{Pino21}.
+In order to induce micromotion along the direction of the laser beam, ion positions are displaced in the $\hat{y}$ direction shown in Fig.~\ref{Trap}.
+The actual locations of the ion positions are accurate up to imperfections in the electrostatic models used to generate the voltages and any uncompensated stray electric fields, which we estimate could lead to offsets between the actual and desired ion displacements from the rf null of at most 100 nm.